Research can help you get on a board

 3 – Prior to submitting a board application

 You must research before submitting a board application and board CV.
 Research will provide the means by which you can differentiate yourself from the other candidates.
-If you are unable t do this; your board application will be added to the pile of candidates who are unlikely to gain an interview, let alone a board seat.
+If you are unable to do this, your board application will be added to the pile of candidates who are unlikely to gain an interview, let alone a board seat.
 I have reviewed thousands of board applications, and those candidates that stand out have clearly completed comprehensive research.

 4 – Prior to a board interview